vonsim/vonsim/docs/en/computer/assembly.md

 13 * (7 - 2)
 'A' + 5

-cinco   ; Constants defined with the EQU directive and labels to instructions offset etq ; Memory address of the label 'etq' (which defines a DB or DW)
+five   ; Constants defined with the EQU directive and labels to instructions offset lab ; Memory address of the label 'lab' (which defines a DB or DW)

 offset str + 4 ; Memory address of the string 'str' + 4
 ```